 - There is no normal.
 Normalcy is relative.
 There is no one-size-fits-all.
 Don’t expect to own anything substancial, be debt-free, happily married or even established in your career.
 It’s ok, your 20s isn’t really the time for that.

 - You always, always, ALWAYS have options.
 Feeling “stuck” is your emotions clouding your ability to problem-solve.
-Take a puff and realize nothing is that serious and it can be fixed with either time, therapy or brainstorming.
+Inhale and realize nothing is that serious that cant be fixed with either time, therapy or brainstorming.

 - TRAVEL! …especially when it’s discounted or free!
 Be bold and open-minded in your approach to exploring new cultures.
 Expansion happens via exposure.